-Download a signed version of this statement
+Download a copy of this statement

-1. Statement from senior management
+1: Statement from senior management

-2. Structure of our organisation
+2: Structure of the organisation

 In order to deliver our services to business partners, clients and policy holders, we work with a range of suppliers from professional service organisations to suppliers of consumables.
-Irrespective of the services DAS UK Group receives from a supplier we insist that their obligations in respect of modern slavery and human trafficking must be to the same high standards as our own.
+Irrespective of the services DAS UK receives from a supplier we insist that their obligations in respect of modern slavery and human trafficking must be to the same high standards as our own.

 As part of our commitment to combating modern slavery, we have implemented the following practices:

-- Notified and made staff aware of the importance of the Act.
+- Notified and made staff aware of the importance of the Act;

-- Identified how modern slavery may manifest itself in the work environment.
+- Identified how modern slavery may manifest itself in the work environment;

 - Notified our suppliers of the importance of the Act as well as our stance on modern slavery and communicated our expectation of adherence by them to our standards.